-Students receiving financial aid enter into an agreement to make Satisfactory Academic Progress toward their educational goal.
+Students receiving financial aid agree to make Satisfactory Academic Progress toward their educational goal.
 Failure to maintain these standards will result in the loss of financial assistance.
 This policy applies to students receiving assistance from those financial aid programs administered by the GWC Financial Aid Office and is separate from the College's academic progress policies.